 - Use anti-virus and anti-spyware software.
 Keep your computer protection up-to-date.

-- A firewall on your computer can help protect you from getting unwanted requests.
-If you need help, ask someone who knows about computers to guide you.
+- Security programs on your computer can help protect you from getting unwanted requests.
+If you need help, ask someone who knows about computers to guide you about “firewalls” and other protections.

 - Make sure your computer is protected with a password.
 Keep your passwords in a safe place.
 Don’t share them on the Internet, over email, or on the phone.

-It's hard to believe, but elder abuse can happen anywhere.
+It’s hard to believe, but elder abuse can happen anywhere.
 It can take place at home by family or friends or in a nursing home by professional caregivers.
-Some people don't think of elder abuse as a crime, but it is.
 Abuse can take many forms such as physical harm, financial loss, sexual abuse, or neglect by someone you trust.
 Verbal threats or rude words are another form of elder abuse.
+Elder abuse is a crime.
 If someone you know is being abused, or if you need help, remember:

 - You can help yourself and others by reporting the crimes when they happen.
-Reporting abuse is a moral as well as a legal responsibility in most States.
+Reporting abuse is the right thing to do and a legal responsibility in most States.

 - If you have been hurt, go to a doctor as soon as possible.
 Even though you may not see anything wrong, there is always the possibility you’ve been injured.